WeCanCodeIT/CSlides/src/fundamentals/basic-types-and-variables/index.md

 </div>

 <div class="fragment">
 Question time: When we are creating variables, do you think using descriptive names would be important?
-If so why?
+If so, why?
 </div>

 <div class="fragment">
-- Now lets append our code so we send the <mark>Console.WriteLine()</mark> and the contents of <mark>message</mark> to the Visual Studio console.
+- Now let's append our code so we send the <mark>Console.WriteLine()</mark> and the contents of <mark>message</mark> to the Visual Studio console.
 </div>

 !SLIDE

-- Underneath <mark>string message = "Hello World!";</mark> lets insert the following code:
+- Underneath <mark>string message = "Hello World!";</mark> let's insert the following code:

 <pre><code class="language-C# hljs">Console.WriteLine(message);
 </code></pre>

-- Lets see what our code should look like
+- Let's see what our code should look like

 <div class="fragment">